Adpros7/easier-openai/README.md

 - High level `Assistant` wrapper with conversation memory, tool toggles, and streaming helpers.
 - Temporary vector store ingestion to ground answers in local notes or documents.
 - Text to speech and speech to text bridges designed for quick experiments or internal tooling.
+- Built-in helper for defining and executing OpenAI function tools without leaving Python.
 - Lazy module loading so `import easier_openai` stays fast even as optional helpers expand.
-- Optional `openai_function` decorator and schema helpers to make tool definition repeatable.
 - Type hints and comprehensive inline docstrings across the project for easier discovery.

 ## Installation